iwnelion/project_recipes/README.md

 # project_recipes
-a main page with links to a few recipes
+a main page with links to a few recipes in other pages